 In the fall of 2005, we moved our campus to a state-of-the-art building on Thomas Road in the heart of Phoenix.
 This campus provided a superior learning environment, expanded library facilities, increased classroom space, and better opportunities for students and faculty to interact and share in ministry.

 In the summer of 2017, the Seminary moved its campus to a 4.6-acre site on Shea Boulevard in Scottsdale.
 The facility includes a chapel, multiple classrooms, and administrative staff offices.
-The center of the campus is the Biblical Research Center, now being constructed, which will house faculty offices and the Seminary library.
+The center of the campus is the Biblical Research Center, which houses faculty offices and the Seminary library.
 As the school's permanent home, the campus represents the vision of President DelHousaye as well as the generosity and prayers of hundreds of faithful donors.

 In the years since it was founded, Phoenix Seminary has enjoyed God’s blessing and has seen expansion of its influence and partnership with churches in Arizona.